• Skip to primary navigation

 Air fryer jacket potato with a text title overlay.

-Cooking jacket potatoes in the air fryer gives them the perfect crispy skin and soft fluffy insides, in half the time of cooking them in the oven.
+Cooking jacket potatoes in an air fryer gives them the perfect crispy skin and soft fluffy insides, in half the time of cooking them in the oven.
 Air fryer jacket potatoes are quick and easy, and total comfort food - we would say they are the best jacket potatoes we have ever eaten.
 So many topping options, you will never want to cook a jacket potato any other way again.

 Two jacket potatoes, some grated cheese and a dish of butter on a serving board.

 Quicker, and cheaper, as the air fryer is more cost effective to use than an oven.
 Still the same fluffy potatoes with crispy skin that you know and love, but it's a jacket potato in the air fryer.
+An air fryer jacket potato is our go-to quick and easy lunch.

 Jump to:

-• Ingredients and variations
+• Ingredients and Substitutions

-• Jacket Potato Toppings
+• Air Fryer Jacket Potato Toppings

 • Frequently Asked Questions